marcusportmann/inception/README.md

         ...
       }
       ```
-   3. Edit the *src/main/frontend/angular.json* file and change the *outputPath* option to
+   3. Edit the *src/main/frontend/angular.json* file and add the *preserveSymlinks* option
-      *../../../target/classes/static*, add the *preserveSymlinks* option with a value
+      with a value of *true*, add the *aot* option with a value of *true*, and change
-      of *true*, and set the *aot* option to *true* as shown below.
-This will result in the Angular font-end being packaged as
+      the *outputPath* option to *../../../target/classes/static* as shown below.
+This
+      will result in the Angular font-end being packaged as part of the Spring Boot
-      part of the Spring Boot application as a set of static resources.
+      application as a set of static resources.
       ```
       {
         ...